pistack/TRXASprefitpack/docs/source/fit_tscan.md

 # fit_tscan

-fit tscan: fitting tscan data using sum of exponential decay covolved with gaussian/cauchy(lorenzian)/pseudo voigt irf function it uses ``fact_anal_exp_conv`` to determine best c_i's when timezero, fwhm, and time constants are given.
-So, to use this script what you need to give are only timezero, fwhm, and time constants.
+fit tscan: fitting experimental time trace spectrum data with the convolution of the sum of exponential decay and irf function
+There are three types of irf function (gaussian, cauchy, pseudo voigt) It uses lmfit python package to fitting time trace data and estimates error bound of irf parameter and lifetime constants.
+To calculate the contribution of each life time component, it solve least linear square problem via scipy linalg lstsq module.

 ```{Note}
 * The number of time zero parameter should be same as the